-Initial Policy date September 2004 Next scheduled review March 2025 Governor approved March 2024 Key person/people HT/DHT/AHT Model Policy Model localised Yes Pupil leadership team Yes Rotherly Day Nursery No review variations in policy
+Initial Policy date September 2004 Next scheduled review March 2026

+Governor approved March 2025 Key person/people HT/DHT/AHT

+Model Policy Model localised Yes

+Pupil leadership team Yes

+review

 CURRICULUM

 Intent:

 The Westgate School's curriculum reflects two principles: firstly, of acquisition - where pupils are taught to acquire the knowledge, understanding and skills in each subject domain in order to apply this learning to new situations; and secondly, participation - that pupils need to develop the skills to engage positively in different situations.
 In doing so, pupils further their learning and sense of belonging.
 In some subjects, such as Science, the emphasis lies more heavily on the acquisition of knowledge whereas in a subject such as Drama, the skills of participation pre-dominate.
 In every lesson we expect adults to consider how best to facilitate pupils' active participation in their learning - including "thinking hard" - and, to use the School's core approach to teaching and learning so that pupils experience a coherent learning journey.